caarlosdamian/Api-app/README.md

 - Advanced React Best Practices such as folder & file structure, hooks.
 - Creating a User Interface using pure Css
-- Working with GraphQl Apis
+- Working with GraphQl Api

 ## Installation